pallavJha/DesignPatterns/src/main/java/pl/hfdp/state/README.md

 In this tutorial we'll be learning **State Design Pattern**.

-> Note: Make sure to go through the code comments as well.
-It'll help you understand the concept better.

 We'll be creating a very simple Document Manager while learning the State Design Pattern.
 A document can be be in different states, like,
 - DRAFT: When a document is created or when it is not set for reviews and changes are still going on.